stepp1/DataScienceLab/README.md

+# THIS IS A FORK FROM https://github.com/NicoCaro/DataScienceLab

+I use this repo to keep track of the exercises/homeworks.
+Until the end of the first semester 2020 the repo will be updated.

+# README from original repo

 # MA6202: Laboratorio de Ciencia de Datos

 Material utilizado en el curso MA6202: Laboratorio de Ciencia de Datos.
 El curso se divide en 3 secciones: